KeyMatchNet: Zero-Shot Pose Estimation in 3D Point Clouds by Generalized Keypoint Matching: Abstract

 \section{Abstract}

 In this paper, we present KeyMatchNet, a novel network for zero-shot pose estimation in 3D point clouds.
-The network is trained to match object keypoints with scene-points, and these matches are then used for pose estimation.
-The method generalizes to new objects by using not only the scene point cloud as input but also the object point cloud.
-This is in contrast with conventional methods where object features are stored in network weights.
-By having a generalized network we avoid the need for training new models for novel objects, thus significantly decreasing the computational requirements of the method.
+Our method uses only depth information, making it more applicable for many industrial use cases, as color information is seldom available.
+The network is composed of two parallel components for computing object and scene features.
+The features are then combined to create matches used for pose estimation.
+The parallel structure allows for pre-processing of the individual parts, which decreases the run-time.

-However, as a result of the complexity, zero-shot pose estimation methods generally have lower performance than networks trained for a single object.
+Using a zero-shot network allows for a very short set-up time, as it is not necessary to train models for new objects.
+However, as the network is not trained for the specific object, zero-shot pose estimation methods generally have lower accuracy compared with conventional methods.
 To address this, we reduce the complexity of the task by including the scenario information during training.
-This is generally not feasible as collecting real data for new tasks increases the cost drastically.
-But, in the zero-shot pose estimation task, no retraining is needed for new objects.
-The expensive data collection can thus be performed once, and the scenario information is retained in the network weights.
+This is typically not feasible as collecting real data for new tasks drastically increases the cost.
+However, for zero-shot pose estimation, training for new objects is not necessary and the expensive data collection can thus be performed only once.

-The network is trained on 1,500 objects and is tested on unseen objects.
-We demonstrate that the trained network can accurately estimate poses for novel objects and demonstrate the ability of the network to perform outside of the trained class.
+Our method is trained on 1,500 objects and is only tested on unseen objects.
+We demonstrate that the trained network can not only accurately estimate poses for novel objects, but also demonstrate the ability of the network on objects outside of the trained class.
+Test results are also shown on real data.
 We believe that the presented method is valuable for many real-world scenarios.
-Code, trained network, and dataset will be made available at publication.
+Project page available at \href{https://keymatchnet.github.io}{keymatchnet.github.io}